floydhub/floyd-docs/docs/guides/data/storing_output.md

 ![hello world output result](../../img/storing_output/hello_world_storing_output.png)

-If you want to try on Workspace, create and launch a new workspace, open the Terminal, run `echo "Hello, world!" > hello.txt` and stop the Workspace.
-Then you will be able to retrieve instanteniously the `hello.txt` file from the Workspace's **File Viewer** as showed in this picture:
+If you want to try this in a Workspace:

+- create and launch a new workspace
+- open the Terminal
+- run `echo "Hello, world!" > hello.txt`
+- stop the Workspace.
+Then you can view the `hello.txt` file from the workspace page:

 ![Workspace File Viewer](../../img/storing_output/workspace_file_viewer.png)